nmhall/project/SpringGame/README.md

 units: This directory contains definitions of all of the units that exist in the game.
 Each lua file here defines a different unit, and outlines the different aspects of that unit.
-More documentation can be found here.
+More documentation can be found here - http://springrts.com/wiki/Gamedev:UnitDefs.

 The rest of the files in this directory were essentially unused in our game, but they